-How Hiring Assessments Can Offset First Impression Bias
+How to Reduce First Impression Bias

-Of course, using pre-hire assessments doesn’t mean that you don’t need to think about the first impression a candidate makes.
-You should look at your initial interactions with job candidates to determine how they might react to your clients.
-You should also pay attention to any gut instincts that something is off with a job candidate.
-If you have a very negative first impression of a candidate who does well on an assessment, spend some extra time checking their employment references.
-Remember that accurate, high-quality information always benefits the hiring process.
+Of course, first impressions are still important.
+It means that it’s essential for hiring managers and business owners to rely more on data-driven hiring methods than on their first instincts.
+Look at your initial interactions with job seekers to determine how they might react to your customers.
+Additionally, pay attention to any gut instincts (just don’t rely solely on them).
+If you have a negative first impression of a candidate who does well in their interview, simply spend some extra time checking their employment references.
+Remember that accurate, high-quality information is crucial for an effective hiring process.